ErikaMalpa/VR_WORLD/README.md

 - press arrow keys to walk
 - shift key to accelerate speed
 - space key to jump

-Here is the link for the video of the game:

-## Design Patterns and Concepts used
+## Design Patterns, Concepts and Resources used
-1.Creational Patterns - Singleton
+1. Creational Patterns - Singleton
-2.Delegates, Events and Singletons with Unity3D
+2. Delegates, Events and Singletons with Unity3D
-3.Coroutine
+3. Coroutine
-4.Game Managers
+4. Game Managers
-5.Used ReSharper for code inspection
+5. Used ReSharper for code inspection
-6.Test Runner
+6. Test Runner

+- Unity 2017.3.0
+- Blender
+- Agile project management
+- Unit testing
+- .NET on VS 2017
+- Resharper

 ## Screenshots

 #### Snippet for the use of Test runner for unit testing